forestryio/forestry.io/hugo/content/blog/add-e-commerce-to-your-static-site-with-snipcart.md

 The `snipcart-add-item` class tells Snipcart to listen for a click on this element.
 The `data-item-id`, `data-item-name`, `data-item-price`, and `data-item-url` attributes are required to tell Snipcart which product should be added to the cart.
 The rest of the attributes are optional.

-{{% tip %}}
-There are several more attributes you can choose to define for your products.
-Check out [Snipcart's product definition docs](https://docs.snipcart.com/configuration/product-definition) to see all the options.
-{{% /tip %}}

 #### Item URL

 The `data-item-url` attribute needs to point to a place where the Snipcart product data is rendered.
 Since we have each product on its own page, this is just the URL to the current product.